-The Company had working capital of \$290,329 at March 31, 2015 compared to \$730,256 at December 31, 2014.
-Working capital decreased from 2014 due to funds used in operations for exploration and administrative expenses partially offset by cash generated from selling some equity investments.
+The Company had working capital of \$714,678 at June 30, 2015 compared to \$730,256 at December 31, 2014.
+Working capital decreased marginally from December 31, 2014.
+Funds used in operations for exploration and administrative expenses and further investment in associated companies were offset by cash generated from selling equity investments.
 The Company will continue to limit its own exploration programs in 2015 in order to conserve cash.
-Lara had cash resources of \$636,863 at March 31, 2015, which were mainly held in interest bearing accounts.
-At March 31, 2015 the Company also held investments with a fair value of approximately \$865,955.
+Lara's cash resources at June 30, 2015 were mainly held in interest bearing accounts.
+At June 30, 2015 the Company held investments with a fair value of approximately \$702,000.
 Lara expects that it will continue to receive option payments in the form of cash and shares over the next twelve months and includes those scheduled payments as part of its capital resources.
 Lara also expects to sell some of its equity investments in order to raise additional working capital.
 However, the Company may have to raise some additional capital to fund its business activities over the next twelve months.
 This is forward looking information.
 The amount and timing of a financing, if any, will depend on the amount of cash resources Lara can realize by liquidating some of its equity investments and on whether future scheduled option payments are received from its exploration partners.